Diokuz/baron/readme.md

     // Default: this (in jQuery mode).
     scroller: '.scroller',

-    // Selector for container element
-    // Default: 'scroller:first-child'
-    // container: '.container',
-    // !!!
-Removed

     // Selector for bar element
     // Default: 'scroller:last-child'
     bar: '.scroller__bar',

-    // CSS classname for ROOT (not bar) when its needed (when container height above scroller heights)
+    // CSS classname for scroller when its needed (when content height above scroller heights)
     // Default: ''
     barOnCls: 'baron',
-    // !!!
-Now applied to root element, not bar!

-    // Top limit position for bar in pixels.
-    // Default: 0
-    // barTop: 2,
-    // !!!
-Removed.
-Use bar wrapper and CSS instead.
-See /demo/ for details

     // CSS selector for fixable header
     // Must have parentNode with same height (see demo for details).
 Also see trackSmartLim parameter.